Eng-ammaar/Reverse_shell-by-Bash/README.md

-# Thank you for use the my script !!!
+# Thank you for using the script  !!!